pingcap/tidb-dev-guide/src/understand-tidb/implementation-of-vectorized-execution.md

 #### How operators are evaluated

-In this section, we'll dive deeper into the evaluation of operators with a focus on HashJoin as an example.
+In this section, we'll dive deeper into the evaluation of operators, focusing on HashJoin as an example.

 HashJoin in vectorized execution consists of the following steps:

 **Hashing Phase**

-Let's consider the table to be used for constructing the hash table as 't'.
-The data involved in table 't' is read into `Chunk` in batches.
-First, the data in the Chunk is filtered by columns according to the predicates on table 't'.
+Let's consider the table used for constructing the hash table as 't'.
+The data from table 't' is read into `Chunk` in batches.
+First, the data in the Chunk is filtered by columns based on the predicates on table 't'.
 The filtered results for these columns are then combined into a `selected` array.
 In the `selected` array, true values indicate valid rows.
-You can find the relevant code in the [VectorizedFilter](https://github.com/pingcap/tidb/blob/fd3b2cc571a23ec5169ffe428a7b1232c8ccab96/pkg/executor/join.go#L1252) section.
+The relevant code is available in the [VectorizedFilter](https://github.com/pingcap/tidb/blob/fd3b2cc571a23ec5169ffe428a7b1232c8ccab96/pkg/executor/join.go#L1252) section.
-Subsequently, the hash values for the remaining valid data in the Chunk are calculated column-wise, and these hash values are concatenated to form the final hash key if a row.
-You can refer to the code in [HashChunkSelected](https://github.com/pingcap/tidb/blob/fd3b2cc571a23ec5169ffe428a7b1232c8ccab96/pkg/executor/hash_table.go#L467) for further details.
+Subsequently, the hash values for the remaining valid data in the Chunk are calculated column-wise.
+If multiple columns are used in the hash, their values are concatenated to form the final hash key for a row.
+Further details can be found in the [HashChunkSelected](https://github.com/pingcap/tidb/blob/fd3b2cc571a23ec5169ffe428a7b1232c8ccab96/pkg/executor/hash_table.go#L467) code section.
-Finally, the `selected` array is used for filtering, and the hash key for valid rows, along with their corresponding row pointers, is used to construct the hash table.
+Finally, the `selected` array is used for filtering.
+The hash key for valid rows, along with their corresponding row pointers, is used to construct the hash table.

 **Probe Phase**

-The probe phase in HashJoin is similar to the build phase.
-Initially, data from the probe table is read into Chunk in batches.
-Predicates are applied to the Chunk to filter it by columns, and a `selected` array is created to identify valid rows.
-The hash keys are then computed for each of the valid rows in the Chunk.
+The probe phase in HashJoin mirrors the build phase.
+Initially, data from the probe table is read into `Chunk` in batches.
+Predicates are applied to filter the Chunk by columns, and a `selected` array is generated to mark valid rows.
+The hash keys are then calculated for each of the valid rows.

-Subsequently, for the valid rows in the Chunk, the hash value is used to perform lookups in the hash table constructed during the build phase.
-This lookup operation aims to find matching rows in the hash table based on the calculated hash values.
-You can refer to the code in [join2Chunk](https://github.com/pingcap/tidb/blob/fd3b2cc571a23ec5169ffe428a7b1232c8ccab96/pkg/executor/join.go#L987) for implementation details.
+For the valid rows in the Chunk, the calculated hash value is employed to probe the hash table constructed during the build phase.
+This lookup aims to identify matching rows in the hash table using the hash values.
+The implementation can be explored in [join2Chunk](https://github.com/pingcap/tidb/blob/fd3b2cc571a23ec5169ffe428a7b1232c8ccab96/pkg/executor/join.go#L987).

 **Matching and Output**

-When matching rows are found in the hash table, the results are output as joined rows and are stored in a new `Chunk`.
-You can refer to the code in [joinMatchedProbeSideRow2Chunk](https://github.com/pingcap/tidb/blob/fd3b2cc571a23ec5169ffe428a7b1232c8ccab96/pkg/executor/join.go#L925).
+Upon discovering matching rows in the hash table, the outcomes are output as joined rows and saved in a new `Chunk`.
+For deeper insights, see the code in [joinMatchedProbeSideRow2Chunk](https://github.com/pingcap/tidb/blob/fd3b2cc571a23ec5169ffe428a7b1232c8ccab96/pkg/executor/join.go#L925).

-Vectorized computation in HashJoin offers significant advantages over row-based computation, primarily in terms of performance.
-Vectorized computation allows for batch processing of data, reducing instruction fetch and decode overhead, leading to better CPU utilization, reduced memory access, fewer conditional branches, and improved parallelism.
-These advantages make vectorized HashJoin significantly more efficient and performant when dealing with large datasets.
+Vectorized computation in HashJoin offers considerable advantages over row-based computation, primarily concerning performance.
+By allowing for batch processing of data, vectorized computation minimizes instruction fetch and decode overhead, enhancing CPU utilization, trimming memory access, reducing conditional branches, and augmenting parallelism.
+These benefits render vectorized HashJoin exceptionally efficient and performant when processing large datasets.

-## Conlusion
+## Conclusion

-In conclusion, TiDB's efficient data processing, inspired by the Apache Arrow memory layout with columns and chunks, offers a powerful tool for modern data professionals.
-Through vectorized execution, TiDB optimizes CPU utilization, reduces memory access overhead, and minimizes branching, resulting in significantly faster and more efficient query performance.
+In conclusion, TiDB's adept data processing, drawing inspiration from the Apache Arrow memory layout with its columns and chunks, emerges as an invaluable asset for contemporary data professionals.
+With its vectorized execution, TiDB heightens CPU utilization, curtails memory access overhead, and curbs branching, culminating in substantially accelerated and more streamlined query performance.